 What is a Supermajority Voting Provision?

-A supermajority voting provision, an amendment to a company’s corporate charter, is a provision that states that certain corporate actions require more than majority (typically 67%-90%) approval from its shareholders to pass.
+A supermajority voting provision, an amendment to a company’s corporate charter, is a provision that states that certain corporate actions require much more than a mere majority – typically 67%-90% – approval from its shareholders to pass.
 In other words, a supermajority voting provision requires greater than a majority shareholder approval for certain corporate actions to be approved.

 How the Supermajority Voting Provision Works

 A supermajority voting provision is used for corporate actions that may significantly impact the future of the company.
 Corporate actions that may require a supermajority vote include:

 - The hiring of and firing of senior management members

 - The investment bank(s) to go public with an initial public offering (IPO)

 - The investment bank(s) to go private with

 The rationale behind a supermajority provision is to ensure that a large majority of shareholders are on board with the corporate action in question.
 A supermajority provision, as opposed to a simple majority, reduces the possibility of many shareholders being disappointed with the outcome of a vote.